The tax system for the self-employed

 National insurance

-The self-employed are subject to national insurance contributions (NICs), known as Class 4 and Class 2 NIC (Class 2 up to 5/4/24 only), both paid with the self-assessment tax liability.
+Self-employed profits are subject to national insurance contributions (NICs), known as Class 4 and Class 2 NIC (From 6/4/24 Class 2 NIC is not payable and now just deemed as paid subject to earnings levels).
+Your Class 4 NIC will be paid with the self-assessment tax liability.

 Save for your tax